 Document what you learn.
 Keep notes on which prompts produce useful outputs, which tasks AI handles poorly, where verification takes longer than original creation.
 This evidence base informs your next steps and helps colleagues who follow your path.

-Collaborate with department colleagues to develop shared AI literacy.
-When three teachers explore AI simultaneously, you collectively encounter more problems and solutions.
-You can divide experimentation: one person focuses on resource creation, another on marking feedback, a third on curriculum planning.
-Regular sharing sessions spread expertise rapidly.
+Work with colleagues to build shared AI understanding.
+When three teachers explore AI, you find more issues and solutions together.
+Divide tasks: one focuses on resources, another on feedback, a third on planning.
+Regular sharing boosts expertise quickly (Holmes, 2024).

 Engage with emerging research.
 The evidence base on AI in education grows monthly.
 Current studies (Zawacki-Richter et al., 2024) suggest AI's impact depends entirely on implementation quality.
 Poorly designed AI use correlates with decreased learning outcomes.
 Thoughtfully integrated AI shows promise for reducing teacher workload while maintaining educational standards.